 As I have said before, and I’m sure I’ll say it again, starting me on piano lessons — and subsequently not letting me give up — was the greatest thing my parents every did for me (and they were very good parents).

 And of course, to introduce yourself or your kids to music, this is really a great place to start.
-(Hint hint, click Free Trial).
+(Hint hint, take our Free Trial).

 Thanks for reading.